 The seaside town curves around it, and everywhere you look you have at least a piece of the expansive aqua water in your view.
 It’s easy to be excited knowing that for the next few days, life will revolve around this pretty piece of the SA coastline.
 This is one of the most inviting beaches you could imagine.

 Luckily for us, our accommodation is nestled right on the beachfront.
-BIG4 Port Elliot Holiday Park is all about location.
+BIG4 Breeze Holiday Parks - Port Elliot is all about location.
 Cabins and sites are surrounded in lush green foliage, each sharing that magical sound of the ocean waves crashing just metres away.